 There is no beach directly in the town.
 The fishing port has beaches about three kilometres away from the center.
 The three beaches are in the attractive bay of Paulilles, and two of these have lifeguards during the summer holiday seasons.

 Book a private tour

 There are more apartments than hotels in the coastal area.
 Holidaymakers are in favour of renting an apartment with cooking equipment.
 That is also what we did whenever we made a holiday in France.
 Some apartments with good location in the fishing village are:

 How to get there

-It is not far from Collioure.
-There is a train station in Port Vendres.
-It takes only a few minutes from Collioure to the port.
-On this website you can find detail information regarding the local transportation.
+There is a train station in this fishing port.
+It takes only a few minutes from Collioure to the fishing port by train.
+On this website, you can find detailed information regarding local transportation.